George Floyd protests in Columbus, Ohio: Government and institutional effects

 Another result of the protests included Franklin County Public Health hiring a new associate director of equity and inclusion, focusing on racism and health disparities in Franklin County.

 On June 11, Mayor Ginther announced he will give an executive order to require all fatal use of force cases and cases of death in police custody in the city to be investigated by the Ohio Attorney General's criminal investigation bureau.
 The Bureau of Criminal Investigation is the state's official crime lab.
-The independent investigations are aimed to restore confidence in Columbus police, and ensures that these deaths will be investigated by professionally-trained officials.
+The independent investigations were aimed to restore confidence in Columbus police, and ensures that these deaths will be investigated by professionally-trained officials.
 The order will act as a law, but will be supplemented with an addition to the city code.

 On June 16, after reevaluating the use of chemical sprays for crowd dispersal, the mayor announced that the sprays will be banned, limited only to "clear instances of violence".
 A new community panel was formed to give input to the police department on community policing, practices, and strategies.
 The panel is diverse, including eleven people of color and nine women.

 On June 17, the city announced it will join the "8 Can't Wait" movement, which aims to ban chokeholds, exhaust all means before shooting at suspects, require a warning before shooting, requiring de-escalation, banning firing at moving vehicles, requiring a use-of-force continuum, comprehensive reporting on use of force and other incidents, and requiring police officers to intervene when their colleagues engage in wrongdoing.
 The city already has a use-of-force continuum, bans chokeholds, and bans firing on moving vehicles unless in a case of life-or-death, protecting an officer or bystander.
-Police are also already supposed to report misconduct they see from other officers.
+Police were also already supposed to report misconduct they see from other officers.

 The City of Columbus announced it will look into revising its symbols, including its city seal and flag, due to their associations with Christopher Columbus.
 The news comes amid announcements of two of the city's three statues of the explorer being removed.

 On June 19, Franklin County (containing most of the city of Columbus) announced it is replacing Columbus Day as a paid holiday for its government employees with Juneteenth, celebrating the abolition of slavery in the U.S. The change will go into effect June 2021.